 Physical Causes: Obviously, a doctor must deal with such issues.
 In addition to treating the cause, there may be drugs that can help.
 In difficult cases, a specialized vibrator designed for this purpose may help the man who cannot ejaculate any other way.

-It is necessary to make dealing with the problem a priority, and working on it regularly is critical.
-Daily will put too much “pressure” on most men; setting aside three or four times a week is good.
-The chosen time needs to be when both husband and wife will be fully awake and as relaxed as possible; last thing at night or right after work are not good choices.
-Complete privacy and lack of distractions is important.
-Turn off phones, and if there is anyone else in the house get a lock for the bedroom door.
+It is necessary to make dealing with the problem a priority and working on it regularly is critical.
+Daily will put too much “pressure” on most men.
+Setting aside three or four times a week is good.
+The chosen time needs to be when both husband and wife will be fully awake and as relaxed as possible.
+Last thing at night or right after work are not good choices.
+Complete privacy and lack of distractions are important.
+Turn off phones and if there is anyone else in the house get a lock for the bedroom door.

 Initially the man tells his wife he is going to go masturbate, then goes to the bedroom to do so while his wife stays in another room.